All Things 'de civitas dei'

 Earthly Gifts, Happiness, and Eternity

-Oh, there is so much here.
-The more I read this short bit from St. Augustine, the more I saw; about earthly happiness, the nature of the kingdom of God, the relationship between the Old and New Testaments, and on it goes.
-Hebrews 11:13-16 comes readily to mind.
+h, there is so much here.
+The more I read this short bit from St. Augustine, the more I saw; about earthly happiness, the nature of the kingdom of God, the relationship between the Old and New Testaments, and on … Continue reading

 Royal Robbers